galawaydude/data-place/000 index/Weekly Contest 458.md

 this becomes my condition to adjust the binary search. at the end, the smallest `mid` that gives `<= k` components is my answer, because it’s the minimal max edge weight allowed across the components.
 #### Notes
-Crazy shit i learnt about spanning trees did not know i used this, when i did it in the contest, so yeah learn more about this, le
+Crazy shit i learnt about spanning trees did not know i used this, when i did it in the contest, so yeah learn more about this, learn how kruskal is actually implemented, and also, check out, what are forests.